scipopt/scip/INSTALL.md

 To use them, specify `--preset <preset>` as argument to `cmake`.
 For example, to build only with dependencies needed for a MIP solver, use `--preset mip`.

+A minor speed-up of SCIP can be obtained by enabling link-time-optimization via `-DLTO=on`.
+This way, the compiler additionally optimizes the complete code base across object-file boundaries, which means much higher linking times (and memory use).
+In our experiments, enabling link-time-optimization did not affect the algorithmic decisions of the solving process, but lead to slightly faster running times.

 The available presets can be listed with
 ```
 cmake --list-presets